 The biggest potentially negative difference between Southwest and other major carriers is the fact that there are no assigned seats on Southwest.
 Instead, Southwest has stuck with an open seating policy, which allows you to choose any seat on the plane during boarding.
 Though, depending on your boarding order, there might not be too much to choose from if you are last to board.
 Another major difference is that there is no first or business class on Southwest so don’t expect any premium services.

 Southwest has a robust domestic network that focuses on providing nonstop service to more places rather than relying on funneling all flights through a few central hubs like the other major carriers.
-Recently, Southwest has expanded internationally and plans on starting Hawaii service in the near future.
+Southwest has expanded internationally and recently started flights to Hawaii.
 Although Southwest currently has no interline agreements, the large number of flights helps get passengers moving in times of irregular flight operations.
 And since Southwest flies only Boeing 737s, there are a large number of seats on every airplane.

 Like what you hear so far?
-Read on to find out more on how to book and what it's like to fly Southwest Airlines.
+Read on to find out more about how to book and what it's like to fly Southwest Airlines.

 How to Book a Flight with Southwest Airlines

 The only way to book a flight on Southwest Airlines is by booking directly on Southwest.com.
 Although some third-party sites have incorporated Southwest’s flight schedule into search tools, the airline does not share fares with any third-party booking engines, and therefore, you will not be able to compare prices on Southwest.
-Since Airfarewatchdog utilizes a human crew, we are able to send you fare alerts on Southwest, and all airlines, so you can compare and decide what option is best for you.
+Airfarewatchdog sends fare alerts on Southwest, and all airlines, so you can compare and decide what option is best for you.

 After selecting your flights, it's pretty straightforward to complete the booking.
 The one extra you'll be offered to purchase during booking is EarlyBird Check-In.
 This will automatically check you in 36 hours before your flight so you’ll be one of the first to board and have earlier access to choose your seat.
 However, you can usually get a decent boarding position by just setting a reminder to check-in exactly 24 hours before departure.